 Complainant A person or organisation that makes a complaint.
-Complaint An expression of dissatisfaction with: (a) the quality of an action taken, decision made or service provided by a member of Council staff or a contractor engaged by the Council; or (b) the delay by a member of Council staff or a contractor engaged by the Council in taking an action, making a decision or providing a service; or (c) a policy or decision made by a Council or a member of Council staff or a contractor.
-A request for service is not a complaint.
-Council Means Knox City Council.
-Councillor Means a person who holds the office of member of a Council.
+Complaint An expression of dissatisfaction with: a) the quality of an action taken, decision made or service provided by a member of Council staff, contractor or volunteer engaged by the Council; or b) the delay by a member of Council staff, contractor or volunteer engaged by the Council in taking an action, making a decision or providing a service; or c) a policy or decision made by a Council or a member of Council staff or a contractor.
+Contractor A person, company or other entity that provides materials or labour to perform a service or do a job on behalf of Knox City Council.
+Council Knox City Council, being a body corporate constituted as a municipal Council under the Local Government Act 2020, whether constituted before or after the commencement of this Policy.
+Council staff Any employee of Council whether permanent, temporary or casual.
+Councillor A person who holds the office of member of a Council.
 Note: Councillors are not staff members and the role of a Councillor does not include the performance of any responsibilities or functions of the Chief Executive Officer (which include the day-to-day operations of Council).
-Council Staff Means any employee of Council whether permanent, temporary or casual First point of contact The staff member who initially receives the complaint.
+Customer Request System The platform used to record, track and store complaints.
+First point of contact The staff member who initially receives the complaint.
+Investigation The examination of information against relevant legislation, policies and procedures, Council documents and records.
+May include meeting with relevant parties to consider possible solutions before making an evidence-based decision.
 Request for service Contact with the Council to seek assistance, advice, information, access to a new service or to inform/make a report about something for which the Council has responsibility.
-A request for service might become a complaint if the request is not properly dealt with.
-Resolved complaint A complaint that: Has been addressed to the satisfaction of the resident or complainant; or Has been addressed by Council (or a contractor) and the complainant notified of the outcome.
-(Including circumstances where the complainant is not necessarily satisfied with the outcome.)
-Statutory decision A statutory decision a decision which includes a specific statutory appeal mechanism and includes but is not limited to: • A decision under the Planning and Environment Act 1987 or the Building Act 1993 to issue or refuse a permit, with or without conditions, for which there is a routine appeal or review mechanism at the Victorian Civil and Administrative Tribunal or Building Appeals Board Subject Matter Expert A staff member that has special skills or knowledge on a particular topic or function of Council.
+A request for service may become a complaint if the request is not properly dealt with within the relevant service standard.
+Resolved complaint A complaint that has been: addressed to the satisfaction of the resident or complainant; or addressed by Council (or a contractor), in alignment with the Complaints Policy, and the complainant has been notified of the outcome.
+This may include circumstances where the complainant is not necessarily satisfied with the outcome.
+Statutory decision A statutory decision which includes a specific statutory appeal mechanism and includes but is not limited to a decision under the Planning and Environment Act 1987 or the Building Act 1993 to issue or refuse a permit, with or without conditions, for which there is a routine appeal or review mechanism at the Victorian Civil and Administrative Tribunal or Building Appeals Board.

+Subject Matter Expert A staff member that has special skills or knowledge on a particular topic or function of Council.
 Unreasonable Complainant A person or organisation who makes a complaint to Council and whose conduct would be deemed unreasonable.
-Unreasonable Complainant Conduct Any behaviour by a current or former complainant which, because of its nature or frequency raises substantial health, safety, resource or equity issues for council, council staff, other service users and complainants or the complainant themselves.
+Unreasonable Complainant Conduct Any behaviour by a current or former complainant which, because of its nature or frequency raises substantial health, safety, resource or equity issues for Council, Council staff, other service users and complainants or the complainant themselves.
+We Knox City Council, being a body corporate constituted as a municipal Council under the Local Government Act 2020, whether constituted before or after the commencement of this Policy.

-7. Council Policy
+7. Complaints Policy